README.md

 //#include "SegMap595.h" // Generic embedded programming style.

-“Load” the map string into an object using init() method and specify a display type:
+“Load” the map string into an object, specify a display type (based on its common pin) and select a glyph set:

-// Loop error output if mapping was unsuccessful.
+// Loop the error output if the mapping was unsuccessful.

 while(true) {